spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/license-and-renewals/workflows/customersdot/associating_purchases.html.md

 **Reseller customer note:** This process is slightly different for customers who have purchased their subscription through a reseller, as the customer will not be directed to create a new cDot account.
 Instead:

-1. Confirm the requester's identity
+1. Confirm the requester's identity.
 2. Update the current (locked to the customer) CustomersDot account with the requested changes.
 3. Pass the request to billing to update the Zuora record for the customer.